 Luxury is the one word that defines Dubai and its international DXB (abbreviated) airport has also won many accolades in recent times.
 It is primarily an international airport serving flights all over the world; the travellers have always loved and rated it as a posh experience altogether.
-Accessible from any part of Dubai by taxi or even the metro, this airport on 3100 acres of land makes travelling to and from the city a hassle free journey.
+Accessible from any part of Dubai by taxi or even the metro, this airport on 3100 acres of land makes travelling to and fro transport to the city a hassle-free journey.
 This 3 Terminal airport is also the hub for UAE’s largest airline Emirates; also the Terminal 3 exclusively operates for Emirates and Qantas.
 According to the passenger traffic, DXB is the third busiest airport in the world with a record of handling 88 million passengers in the year 2017.

 You can also save the long queues at the airport by the check-in feature available at City Terminal, a building located in the downtown Abu Dhabi.
-Introduction of Abu Dhabi Bus service in 2008 made travelling to the city and back to the airport an painless option.
+Introduction of Abu Dhabi Bus service in 2008 made travelling to the city and back to the airport a painless option.

-Ranking third on the list of airports in UAE according to its size the airport also features 8 departure gates along with 25 aircraft stands.
+Ranking third on the list of airports in UAE according to its size the airport also features eight departure gates along with 25 aircraft stands.
 Air Arabia, Etihad Airways, Saudi Airlines, Egypt Air are few of its operating airlines since its inception in the year 1977.
 Considered as the second largest and busiest freight centre in the Middle East, the airport has a cargo handling capacity of 500000t per year.
 As per the reports in the year 2012, the airport had handled 5 million passengers and 332796t of cargo.

 Talking about the infrastructure, the 4060m runway happens to be the longest one in the UAE region.
-With major construction on the success of traffic generated by Air Arabia, the passenger terminal went for an expansion in 2008.
-Now the terminal includes prayer rooms, 4000 square metres of check-in area, duty-free area, food kiosks, seating area of 1100 metres along with lounges.
-Travelling back and forth the airport is easy with car rentals, Sharjah Transport taxi or Muwasalat’s bright orange buses.
+With significant construction on the success of traffic generated by Air Arabia, the passenger terminal went for an expansion in 2008.
+Now the terminal includes prayer rooms, 4000 square metres of the check-in area, duty-free area, food kiosks, the seating area of 1100 metres along with lounges.
+Travelling back and forth the airport is accessible with car rentals, Sharjah Transport taxi or Muwasalat’s bright orange buses.
 The Air Arabia air-conditioned coaches are again a comfortable option equipped with baggage trolleys and frequently travel between the airport and Dubai, Al Ain and Ras al Khaimah.

 Location: 15 km away from Sharjah City Centre.

-4. AI Bateen Executive Airport
+4. Al Bateen Executive Airport

 This is an exclusive business aviation airport which was the main aviation centre until AUH opened in 1982.
 With the capacity to hold 30 private jets and an ideal fuel stop location, this executive airport is located at the heart of Abu Dhabi and easily accessible to major business hubs.
-Providing world class facilities like a luxury car from the terminal to aircraft, fast baggage screening, gourmet service, conference rooms, an opulent lounging area and secure parking being the highlights.
+Providing world-class facilities like a luxury car from the terminal to aircraft, fast baggage screening, gourmet service, conference rooms, an opulent lounging area and secure parking being the highlights.

 Location: Around 50min from Dubai, 5 minutes from Abu Dhabi Exhibition Centre and 15 minutes from the city